infracloudio/moodle-acorn/tutorial.md

 The first way is the easiest one, where, in just a few clicks, you can deploy the Moodle application on the platform and start using it.
 However, if you want to customize the application, use the second option.

-## Running the application using Dashboard
+## Deploying Using Acorn Dashboard

 In this option you use the published Acorn application image to deploy the Moodle application in just a few clicks.
 It allows you to deploy your applications faster without any additional configurations.
 Let us see below how you can deploy Moodle app to the Acorn platform dashboard.